-The 2014 Kentucky Derby will use a new points system for the first Saturday in May at Churchill Downs in Louisville, KY.
+The road to the Kentucky Derby points system will be updated for the first Saturday in May 2014 at Churchill Downs in Louisville, KY.

-Churchill Downs will do away with the old graded stakes earnings system in favor of a new points system that will award points to the top four finishers.
-The points system also has a bias towards the races six to eight weeks before the Kentucky Derby.
+Churchill Downs replaced the old graded stakes earnings system in 2012 for a new points system for the top four horses in 2013 under the Twin Spires .
+The points system also has a bias towards the races six to eight weeks before the Kentucky Derby .
 Big purse races such as the Breeders' Cup Juvenile and Delta Downs Jackpot will no longer have much impact on determining the Derby field of 20.
 Minimizing the significance of such 2-year-old races and now only taking into consideration one turf race of the 36 possible stakes races eliminates the chances for many horses to get in the gate for the run for the roses from the previous 185 different races trainers could pick from in 2012.

 The new restrictions on races will ensure that all horses which qualify for the 1 ¼ mile Kentucky Derby have proven that they can compete in conditions similar to that of the Derby to improve the quality of the racing.